 Remember the good ol’ days when you could buy Cialis online without prescription (yay!).
 What about finding out that a certain long-lost relative halfway across the world has passed away leaving gazillions of dollars and a huge estate in your name?

 Nowadays it’s quite rare to find spam emails in your priority inbox.
-We can thank anti-spam laws plus the filters, blacklists, inbox management from your ISP, and email client.
+We can thank Canada email marketing laws, which are some of the strictest email compliance laws in the world, plus the filters, blacklists, inbox management from your ISP, and email client.

 There’s been a lot of discussion and recommendations on how to be compliant from a marketing perspective.
 Unfortunately, the sales-side hasn’t been thought of nearly enough.

-Before we talk about how different laws apply to sales outreach and cold emails…
+Before we talk about how different email laws apply to sales outreach and cold emailing, we need to discuss the differences between spam vs. cold emails.

-Emails are considered spam if the source and identity of the sender is anonymous and was sent en masse with malicious intent.
+Spam vs. Cold Email can be a tricky process to navigate, especially being there is no universal definition of spam accepted around the world.
+However, emails are considered spam if the source and identity of the sender is anonymous and was sent en masse with malicious intent (meaning it can be sent to anyone, regardless of their industry or connection to your company with the intent of doing harm to the recipient).
 And, of course, the email promotes “scam” activities that would require the receiver to turn over sensitive financial or personal information to the sender of the email.

 For instance, if you are selling a lead generation software/tool, avoid jumping right into your sales pitch and asking for a meeting or trial sign-up in your first email.
 Instead, ask the director of sales (if that’s who you’re targeting) how is she keeping her sales pipeline full of qualified leads?
 What’s her process, what works/doesn’t work for her team?